aspose-html-cloud/aspose-html-cloud-dotnet/docs/HtmlApi.md

 > StorageProvider  Storage { get; }
 > ```

-Entry point to storage access API.
+An entry point to storage access API.

 See [**StorageProvider**](StorageProvider.md) for detailed specification of Storage API v4.0